Xv-yn/COMP3888_Capstone_Project/cow-detectection/cow_detectection/modeling/yolov8/README.md

 ### Training

-The command to be run to train the model.
+A sample command to be run to train the model.

 ```bash
 python train.py /path/to/dataset \